UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ```

 This will just dump the information to `stdout`, and will appear as a stream of identifiers.
-If we want to capture `stdout` and send it to a file, we can use the `>` symbol at the end of the above command, and provide a filename to write to.
+If we want to capture `stdout` and send it to a file, we can use the `>` symbol again at the end of the above command, and provide a filename to write to.
 This will create the file as an empty file, then add the data stream from `stdout` to the blank file.

 ```
 egrep '^>' Drosophila_melanogaster.BDGP6.ncrna.fa > SeqIDs.txt
 less SeqIDs.txt
 ```
-Once you've had a quick look at the file, exit the less pager and delete the file using the `rm` command.
+Once you've had a quick look at the file, exit the less pager (`q`) and delete the file using the `rm` command.

 ### Using the `>>` symbol

-Another alternative is to use the `>>` symbol, which doesn't create an empty file first, but instead adds the data from `stdout` to the end of any existing data.
+Another alternative is to use the `>>` symbol, which only creates a blank file if one doesn't exist.
+If one with that name already exists, this symbol doesn't create an empty file first, but instead adds the data from `stdout` **to the end** of the existing data within that file.

 ```
 echo -e '# Sequence identifiers for all ncrna in dm6' > SeqIDs.txt